ashenmalaka/ashenmalaka/README.md

-### Hi there 👋
+### Hi there, I am Ashen Malaka 👋

 <!--
 **ashenmalaka/ashenmalaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working as an Associate Software Engineer at Davton Consulting
+- 🔭 I’m currently working ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...